Guide

 Option B: Pre-approve via pathPrepend

 If you want the agent to use nylas without any initial prompt, add the directory to pathPrepend and set security: "allowlist".
-The agent will be able to run any binary in those directories:
+This approach is broader than the allowlist — it permits any binary in the prepended directories, not just nylas.
+Use this when you trust all binaries in the directory (for example, /opt/homebrew/bin contains only Homebrew-managed packages).

 // ~/.openclaw/openclaw.json